bradjacobs/excel-to-csv/README.md

   <summary>Todo Item List...
 (Click To Expand)</summary>

 Features:
-* Allow other delimiters besides ',' (comma).
-Namely tab, semicolon, pipe.
-* Allow check of existing files to not automatically overwrite.
 * Add in addtional 'row and column filtering' (low priority)
   * this would expand on skipping blanks rows/columns.  (i.e. select only certain columns want returned)
   * for column, would select either column index or name

 Housekeeping:
+* Update/Fix this README with some API documentation
+  * CSVWriter usage and parameters
+  * Advanced vs Standard mode
 * Miscellaneous cleanup and refactoring (ongoing)
 * Integrate a real logger into the code
 * General Unittest cleanup and add more tests (ongoing)